-Established in 2000 to bring all of Doğan Holding’s energy investments under the same roof, Doğan Enerji has achieved a strong position in the sector by adding wind and solar energy to its portfolio alongside hydroelectric with the vision of generating sustainable and clean energy from renewable sources.
+Bringing all of our energy investments under the same roof, Doğan Holding has achieved a strong position in the sector with its vision of generating sustainable and clean energy from renewable sources by adding wind and solar energy to its portfolio, alongside hydroelectric.

-Committed to making clean energy accessible to all, Doğan Enerji designs innovative systems and service platforms to promote sustainable energy production.
-The company significantly contributes to the national economy by reducing Turkey’s current deficit in the energy field, as it produces approximately 1.9 TWh annually using domestic and national resources through its hydraulic, wind and solar power plants.
+Doğan Holding aims to make clean energy accessible to everyone by designing innovative systems and service platforms for sustainable energy production.
+It makes an important contribution to the country’s economy in terms of reducing our current deficit in the field of energy by producing approximately 1.9 TWh annually by using our domestic and national resources through its hydraulic, wind, and solar power plants.

-A reliable solution partner for eco-conscious enterprises, Doğan Enerji provides rapid solutions to customer problems, leveraging competitive prices, service quality and expert after-sales support.
-Enterprises receiving services from Doğan Enerji reduce their environmental footprint through the company's Gold-certified power plants, all of which boast lowered carbon emissions.
-Doğan Enerji has also made a name for itself in its operating sector through its social responsibility projects in the education field.
+The reliable solution partner of enterprises that values the environment, provides rapid solutions to all problems leveraging competitive prices, service quality and expert after-sales support.
+Enterprises receiving services from Doğan Holding reduce their environmental footprint through the Gold Standard certified power plants, all of which boast lowered carbon emissions.

 The 513-MW Boyabat Dam and HEPP, a joint venture between Doğan Enerji, Unit Elektrik and Doğuş Enerji, operates on the Kızılırmak River.
 Since beginning service in 2012, the dam and HEPP have achieved an annual generation capacity of around 1 billion kWh.